zbyju/obsidian/3. Complex notes/Databases/OLTP vs OLAP.md

 Queries are usually pretty complex.

-- query-heavy databases
+- low amount of queries
 - low amount of users
-- complex queries
+- complex and costly queries
 - ad-hoc queries